MinchinWeb/blog.minchin.ca/content/20180602-trip-to-the-ocean.md

 ![Forested Road to the Ocean]({filename}images/2018/road_to_the_ocean.jpg)
 </div>

 The landscape I travelled through was wild and empty.
+There was one stretch of 200&nbsp;km without so much as a gas station.
 The biggest town along the whole drive was about halfway along, with a population of 70,000.
 There were perhaps another half dozen towns with populations between 10 and 15 thousand, but mostly I was left to admine the trees.
-Two black bears were hangning out along the side of the road.
+I also found two black bears ambling along the side of the road.

-Once I got to the coast, we actaully didn't spend much time looking out over the ocean.
-Part of this was due to the fact that the town we ended up in was in a sort of fjord, so we weren't exposed to the full weight of the expansive sea.
+Once I got to the coast, I actaully didn't spend much time looking out over the ocean.
+Part of this was due to the fact that the town I ended up in was in a sort of fjord, so it weren't exposed to the full weight of the expansive sea.
-But the influence of the ocean was everywhere: it rained more days than not while we were there, the joggers weren't deterred by the rain, the trees and plants seemed greener, and I ate some of the best Fish & Chips I've eaten (and I like Fish and Chips).
+But the influence of the ocean was everywhere: it rained more days than not while I were there, the joggers weren't deterred by the rain, the trees and plants seemed greener, and I ate some of the best Fish & Chips I've eaten (and I like Fish and Chips).

-One of our days there, we joined a tour up the coast.
+One of our days there, I joined a tour up the coast.
 The boat was a catamaran and fast (25-ish knots) and so we were able to travel relatively far.
 I'd hoped to see whales, but it turned out to be the wrong season.
 But we were luckly enough to see some Grizzly bears in the wild!